daggerok/nginx-reverse-proxy-in-k8s-in-docker/README.md

 # nginx-reverse-proxy-in-k8s-in-docker [![Build Status](https://travis-ci.org/daggerok/nginx-reverse-proxy-in-k8s-in-docker.svg?branch=master)](https://travis-ci.org/daggerok/nginx-reverse-proxy-in-k8s-in-docker)
-Example of nginx reverse proxy in k8s in Docker for Mac (Windows)
+Example of nginx reverse proxy in k8s in Docker for Mac / Windows or by using kind (Kubernetes in Docker) tool on Linux

 ## Table of content